 Section 1.
 Eligibility.
-There shall be three classes of membership open to all who subscribe to the purposes of the Club as set forth in the Constitution and By-laws and who are in good standing with the American Kennel Club.
+There shall be six types of membership open to all who subscribe to the purposes of the Club as set forth in the Constitution and By-laws and who are in good standing with the American Kennel Club.
 In addition, with the exception of Junior Membership, all members must be at least 18 years of age.
-The three classes are Associate, Voting and Non-voting.
-All new members of the Club shall join at the Associate level.

 Individual.
 Enjoys all the privileges and duties of the Club including the right to vote and hold office.
 Any person who has held voting membership in the past shall have the requirement for one year associate membership waived should their membership lapse and they wish to rejoin PBGVCA.

 Household Membership.
 Two persons 18 years of age or older residing in the same residence.
 Both individuals in a household membership must qualify for voting membership separately.
 They enjoy all the privileges and duties of the Club including the right to vote and hold office and each member is entitled to a separate vote.

 Local Club Membership.
 A local Petit Basset Griffon Vendéen Specialty Club recognized and approved by the Petit Basset Griffon Vendéen Club of America.
 Such club shall be entitled to one vote but is not entitled to hold office.